chenjd/chenjd.github.io/_posts/2019-07-22-Unity-ARFoundation-CoreML.md

        handPos.z = 4;//m_Cam.nearClipPlane;
        var handWorldPos = m_Cam.ViewportToWorldPoint(handPos);

-We can create a new object in Unity with the world space position and move the old object to the world space position.
+We can create a new object in Unity with the world space position or move the old object to the world space position.
 In other words, the position of the object is controlled according to the position of the hand.
 ![](/img/2019-07-23/handdetection_4.png)